faisalmemon/ios-crash-dump-analysis-book/markdown/HybridEnvironments.md

 static planet get_planet_with_name(string name);
 ```

-So whatever name we pass in, we should always get a `planet` in response.
-Never a NULL.
+Therefore, whatever name we pass in, we should always get a `planet` in response; never a NULL.

 The problem is that this API has not been thought deeply about.
 It has just been put together as a thin wrapper around the underlying abstractions that do the work.